EPCCed/archer2-python-2023-03-30/README.md

 ## Course requirements

 All attendees will need their own workstation or laptop.
 The Python setup instructions can be found at [the lesson setup site](https://datacarpentry.org/python-ecology-lesson/setup.html).
+Please try to complete [the ARCHER2 setup tasks](https://epcced.github.io/archer2-python-data-analysis/setup.html) ahead of the lesson.

 ---